kees-brandenburg/convertio-php/README.md

 You can use **Composer** or simply **Download the Release**

 #### Composer
 The preferred method is via [composer](https://getcomposer.org).
-Follow the [installation instructions](https://getcomposer.org/doc/00-intro.md) if you do not already have composer installed.

-Once composer is installed, execute the following command in your project root to install this library:
+Add the following lines to your composer.json:

 ```sh
   composer require convertio/convertio-php